 Failure to Accommodate

 Though rare, there have been incidents in which faculty refuse to provide the accommodations outlined in the letter of accommodation.
-The accommodations outlined by the director of Disabled Student Services are not optional and must be provided under two federal pieces of legislation (Rehabilitation Act of 1973, Section 504; and the ADA).
-When questions arise as to specific accommodations, it is the responsibility of the faculty member to contact DSS to discuss the questions in an informal review.
-The instructor must provide the accommodation until it is either set aside or modified by DSS or the Provost.
+The accommodations outlined by the Director of Disability and Access Center are not optional and must be provided under two federal pieces of legislation (Rehabilitation Act of 1973, Section 504; and the ADA).
+When questions arise as to specific accommodations, it is the responsibility of the faculty member to contact the DAC to discuss the questions in an informal review.
+The instructor must provide the accommodation until it is either set aside or modified by the DAC or the Provost.
 Every effort should be made to resolve the matter as expeditiously as possible.
 Due to the number of students receiving accommodations and the number of faculty receiving accommodations letters, it is impossible for the director to speak to each faculty member prior to sending out the accommodation letters.

 The similarities of students with disabilities and other students are much more significant than their differences.
 Students with disabilities come to college for the same reasons others do and bring with them the same range of backgrounds, intelligence and scholastic skills.
 Revising our perceptions and attitudes is the first step in accommodating student with disabilities.
 It is vital to remember that students with disabilities are first and foremost, students.